 This study highlights critical factors in the work of mental health nurses during the major traumatic event of the COVID-19 pandemic.
-It is essential for clinical practice to learn and develop additional therapeutic tools to increase resilience and posttraumatic growth.
-Doing so can better equip mental health nurses to care for themselves and their patients during times of a shared traumatic experience.
-Establishing and implementing more effective policies in the workplace may contribute to the development and implementation of more effective responses to traumatic events for mental health nurses and their patients.
+It is essential for clinical practice to learn and develop additional coping skills to increase resilience and posttraumatic growth.
+Doing so can better equip mental health nurses to care for themselves and their clients during times of a shared traumatic experience.
+Establishing and implementing more effective policies in the workplace may contribute to the development and implementation of more effective responses to traumatic events for mental health nurses and their clients.

 References